hameed003/operating-system/Processor-Core-Thread/doubts.md

 **Q3**: `2 logical cores` and `2 thread` are they both same thing?
 [Ans-3](https://github.com/hameed003/operating-system/blob/main/Processor-Core-Thread/solutons/Ans-3.md)

-**Q4**: means `threads` are not already present in the `core` but they are created once a software or application are run/executed.
+**Q4**: that means `threads` are not already present in the `core` but they are created once a software or application are run/executed.
 [Ans-4](https://github.com/hameed003/operating-system/blob/main/Processor-Core-Thread/solutons/Ans-4.md)

 **Q5**: so that means the threds are not executed by the `phsical core` but it is executed by the `logcal cores`.
 [Ans-5](https://github.com/hameed003/operating-system/blob/main/Processor-Core-Thread/solutons/Ans-5.md)